Andresws12/Factorial-Engineer-Challenge/README.md

 # <span id="engineer-challenge">🥸Product Growth - Engineer Challenge</span>

-<font size="4">**Welcome to my Challenge 👋.**</font>
+<span id="welcome"><font size="4">**Welcome to my Challenge 👋.**</font></span>

+First of all, I want to thank you for the opportunity to get to know me, see how I work, and review my code.
+So, let's dive in!

 To tackle this challenge, the first and most important step for me was to understand the task, the business idea, and the proposed product.
 With that foundation, I focused on developing a real MVP aligned with the current business needs, using the information provided.
-So, let's get to it!

 First, I worked on understanding the key aspects of the company and its business model, breaking down the areas I found necessary: